SHAKAR-AFZAL/PHISHING-EMAIL-DETECTOR-USING-AI-PROJECT/README.md

 ---

 ## Project Objective
-The primary goals of this project are:
+The primary goals of the project are:

 - Build a reliable phishing email classification model
 - Transform raw email text into meaningful numerical features